angular/angular/aio/content/tutorial/toh-pt4.md

-To make sure that the `HeroService` can provide this service, register it with the _injector_, which is the object that is responsible for choosing and injecting the provider where the app requires it.
+To make sure that the `HeroService` can provide this service, register it with the _injector_, which is the object that is responsible for choosing and injecting the provider where the application requires it.

 By default, the Angular CLI command `ng generate service` registers a provider with the _root injector_ for your service by including provider metadata, that is `providedIn: 'root'` in the `@Injectable()` decorator.